 Before a care provider enters your clinic or hospital room, he or she may have discussed your case with a multidisciplinary team of health care professionals.
-This team can include physicians, residents, nurses, physical and occupational therapists, dietitians, behavioral health specialists and others – and each can weigh in with strategies to best care for you.
+This team can include physicians, residents, nurses, physical and occupational therapists, dietitians, behavioral care specialists and others – and each can weigh in with strategies to best care for you.

 You are at the center of our efforts.

 This interprofessional approach means health care experts from different specialties and disciplines -- and even outside community agencies – can work together more closely than ever before to collaborate on your care.
 This environment helps break down the siloes which have traditionally separated health professionals.

 Fun fact: A clinical research study being conducted at CHI Health University Campus is focusing on patients deemed at highest risk of re-hospitalization.
 Rather than wait for patients to come in with a health concern, an interprofessional team is reaching out to those patients with specific services that will improve their overall health.